-In line with government advice and to play our part in not spreading COVID-19, we are cancelling all events and volunteer activities until the end of April and will keep this under review as further advice emerges.
+In line with government advice and to play our part in not spreading COVID-19, we are cancelling all events and volunteer activities and will keep this under review as further advice emerges.

 You are welcome to register during this time, but please be aware that we are unable to respond for the time being.